Airport Badging Procedures

 6: FBI-FINGERPRINT CHECK (if applicable – SIDA access only)

-All individuals applying for a Security Identification Display Area (SIDA) or Sterile ID Badge must undergo a FBI fingerprint-based criminal history check as part of the Badge issuance process.
+All individuals applying for an Airport ID Badge must undergo a FBI fingerprint-based criminal history check as part of the Badge issuance process.
+By signing the badge application, all applicants will be willfully authorizing the enrollment and their participation in the “RAPBACK” Program at LFT.

 - Airport Operator must submit fingerprints no later than 72 hours after prints are taken.